ligolang/ligo/gitlab-pages/docs/syntax/contracts/operation.md

 In this case, the annotations `%sub` and `%add` indicate the parameters to pass to run the code from the `sub` and `add` entrypoints from the source code.

 LIGO can use these annotations to parse the parameter and format the call to the contract.
-For example, this contract uses the `Tezos.Next.get_entrypoint` function to create a contract address that includes the parameter that indicates the entrypoint.
+For example, this contract uses the `Tezos.get_entrypoint` function to create a contract address that includes the parameter that indicates the entrypoint.
-Then it passes the parameter value for the entrypoint without the entrypoint name as the first parameter of the `Tezos.Next.Operation.transaction` function:
+Then it passes the parameter value for the entrypoint without the entrypoint name as the first parameter of the `Tezos.Operation.transaction` function:

 <Syntax syntax="cameligo">